When to plant bare root trees? The best time to plant bare root trees is in the spring or fall Read more

 Each of the participants had the opportunity to prune at least two trees using their newly acquired skills and they did a great job.
 They will also be comfortable pruning these and other fruit trees next year, both in Fennel Orchard and in other orchards to be planted in Hamilton through groups like Hamilton Victory Gardens.

 As for yourself, will you choose to buy a more mature fruit tree for planting?
 Or might you consider planting a young whip from a specialist fruit tree nursery?
 It’s up to you.
-But if you want to learn more about how to select a fruit tree that will thrive in your unique conditions, check out Orchard People’s “Researching Your Fruit Tree” online workshop – part of our Certificate in Beginner Fruit Tree Care.
+But if you want to learn more about how to select a fruit tree that will thrive in your unique conditions, check out Orchard People’s Certificate in Fruit Tree Care.